LucWill/dsnd-dashboard-project/README.md

 This repository contains starter code for the **Software Engineering for Data Scientists** final project.

+### Overview
+This project helps managers track employee performance and predict who might be at risk of being recruited by competitors.
+It features an interactive dashboard where users can:

+View individual or team productivity trends

+See an employee’s or team’s recruitment risk

+The dashboard is built using FastHTML and pulls data from the employee_events database through a custom Python API.

+### What’s Included
+SQL Queries: To fetch key performance and risk data

+Python API: Simple functions to access database info without writing SQL

+FastHTML Dashboard: Interactive and user-friendly, based on our team’s existing codebase

+OOP Principles: Extended and customized the app using object-oriented design

 ### Repository Structure
 ```
 ├── README.md